Fabry-P\'erot interference in Josephson junctions: Summary

 \section{Summary}

 We have studied DC Josephson effect in a superconductor-normal metal-superconductor junction.
 We have written down the form of wavefunctions analytically and solved for the bound state energy, and coefficients numerically.
 We find current-phase relations and study the dependence of Josephson current on the chemical potential $\mu_0$ in the NM region.
 The oscillations in the Josephson current versus $\mu_0$ match with the Fabry-P\'erot interference condition.
 We have studied Fabry-P\'erot interference in equilibrium transport, in contrast to the Fabry-P\'erot interference commonly studied in nonequilibrium transport.
 The number of bound states changes as $\mu_0$ is varied, and the current carried by one bound state can be higher in magnitude compared to the current by two bound states.
-We explain this feature with an argument rooted in backscattering at the interface.
-These results hold when the length of the NM region is less than coherence length and the transport is phase coherent.
 Our results can be tested experimentally with present day technology.

 \acknowledgements AS thanks DST-INSPIRE Faculty Award (Faculty Reg.
 No.~:~IFA17-PH190), SERB Core Research grant (CRG/2022/004311) and University of Hyderabad Institute of Eminence PDF for financial support.